Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

     ```

     Now for the second task in our yaml pipeline: `[set_rbac.yml]`.
     **Note:** Remember in our first yaml task above we got all the JSON definitions that have changed or have been added and from that we created an array and converted that array into a string and set that as a pipeline variable called `$(roledefinitions)`.
-This task will now call our PowerShell script that we will create in the next step and pass the pipeline variable into our script as a parameter using `scriptArguments`.
-Also note that this task is an `AzurePowerShell` task and so we will also create a service connection (called `RbacServicePrincipal`) on our project so that our script can authenticate to Azure.
-We will also give that service connection the relevant `IAM` access to be able to execute the commands we will define in our script.
+This next task will call our PowerShell script that we will create in the next step and pass the pipeline variable into our script as a parameter using `'scriptArguments'`.
+Also note that this task is an `'AzurePowerShell'` task and so we will also create a service connection (called `RbacServicePrincipal`) on our DevOps project so that our script can authenticate to Azure.
+We will also give that service connection service principal the relevant `'IAM'` access to be able to execute the commands we will define in our script.

     ```YAML
-    # 'set_rbac.yml' run our script that will amend/create the role definition in Azure
+    # 'pipelines/task_groups/set_rbac.yml' run our script that will amend/create the role definition in Azure
     steps:
     ### Run powershell to set or create new Az Role definitions
     - task: AzurePowerShell@5